-Anyone can be affected by loneliness, and it can impact on your mental health.
+Anyone can be affected by loneliness which can impact on your mental health.
 Older people especially are at risk of suffering from loneliness.
 According to Age UK, over two million people in England over the age of 75 live alone, and more than a million older people go for over a month without speaking to a friend, neighbour, or family member.

-However, loneliness can affect anyone, and people can become socially isolated for many reasons, such as injury, age, no longer being the centre of the family or social group, leaving the workplace and retirement, the death of a spouse, family member, or friend, or due to a disability or existing mental health condition, such as social anxiety or Seasonal Affected Disorder (SAD).
+However, loneliness can affect anyone.
+People can become socially isolated for many reasons, such as injury, age, no longer being the centre of the family or social group, leaving the workplace and retirement, the death of a spouse, family member, or friend, or due to a disability or existing mental health condition, such as social anxiety or Seasonal Affected Disorder (SAD).

 Research has found that people who experienced long-term social isolation were at an increased risk of depression, heart disease, strokes, alcoholism, drug abuse, and the onset of dementia, than those who had regular social contact.